tomputer-g/IDL_WAR/tree-ring/README.md

 outputs/
 ├── captions
 |   └── text files with the caption used to generate each image
+├── key_visualizations (if used --visualize_keys)
+|   └── images of the key in the fourier space (separated by real and imaginary)
 ├── keys
 |   ├── .pt files containing the keys used to watermark the images
 |   └── can be loaded using torch.load()